 Who did the project?

-The team at King’s College London was led by Prof Charles Wolfe and Prof Christopher McKevitt.
+The team at King’s College London was led by Professors Charles Wolfe and Christopher McKevitt.
 The researchers working on the project were Dr Eva Emmett and Eleanor Stevens.

 When the project ended?